HART for Government

 Using HART as a foundation for your work

-Housing needs assessments (HNAs) are fundamental for planning in any community, and are legally required in some provinces.
+Housing Needs Assessments (HNAs) are fundamental for planning in any community, and legally required in some provinces.
 Some communities don’t have the resources to complete HNAs on their own, and often pay for expensive consultants to do this work for them.
 Other communities may have the resources but employ different methods than their neighboring communities.
 Some simply don’t have access to the right data to answer their concerns.

 Our Housing Needs Assessment Tool is a free, evidence-based, replicable, and equity-focused way to visualize the types of homes your community needs.
 Our tool is able to show overall housing need, but also able to provide valuable data about housing need by income (the first time this has been done with Census data), household size, and priority populations.
 We also identify existing housing deficit and projected community growth to look at future need for every community in Canada.